Smoothing Variances Across Time: Adaptive Stochastic Volatility: Empirical Study

-The smoothness of ASV-DHS-N adapts to the structure of the data.
-In the electricity dataset, where the volatility is characterized by extended periods of small changes punctuated by occasional abrupt shifts, the mean in Table~\ref{tab:summary_stats} under ASV-DHS-N is similar to that of ASV-HS.
-In contrast, for the bike rental and S\&P 500 datasets, which exhibit more unpredictable changes in volatility, the smoothness profile of ASV-DHS-N resembles that of MSSV2.
+The smoothness and local adaptability of ASV-DHS-N vary depending on the underlying structure of the data.
+In the electricity dataset, where volatility is characterized by extended periods of small changes punctuated by occasional abrupt shifts, the mean in Table~\ref{tab:summary_stats} under ASV-DHS-N is similar to that of ASV-DHS, indicating comparable overall variation.
+In contrast, for the bike rental and S\&P 500 datasets, which exhibit more unpredictable changes in volatility, the mean and CP patterns resemble those of MSSV2, suggesting behavior similar to a smoother regime-switching model.
 The kurtosis remains substantially higher than that of SV and MSSV2, preserving the model's ability to capture heavy-tailed behavior.

-The CP is also notably higher than that of SV, reflecting greater local adaptivity, though still lower than that of ASV-DHS.
+The LL results indicate that the proposed models, ASV-DHS and ASV-DHS-N, despite not being developed as forecasting models, perform comparably to benchmark approaches overall, with slightly lower LL for the electricity and bike rental datasets.
+The notably lower LL values for the electricity and bike rental data are consistent with their clear nonstationary volatility patterns, characterized by abrupt and irregular changes.
+In contrast, the smaller differences among models for the S\&P 500 data suggest comparatively more stable volatility dynamics over the sample period.

 Another defining feature of ASV is its ability to localize the timing of large variations in volatility through the shrinkage parameter $\kappa_t := \frac{1}{1 + \exp(v_t)}$. $\kappa_t$ close to 0 corresponds to high variability in the latent volatility increments $\Delta h_t$, indicating periods of substantial changes in $h_t$, while a $\kappa_t$ near 1 suggests strong shrinkage and minimal change.
 Thus $\kappa_t$ serves as an interpretable signal for identifying the timing of structural shifts in volatility.